mikehostetler/amplify/readme.md

-# AmplifyJS, A jQuery Component Library
+# AmplifyJS, A JavaScript Component Library

 AmplifyJS is a set of components for data management and application communication.